 Physicians, nurses and health care professionals are in an ideal position to educate patients and the larger community about this potentially preventable cause of lung cancer death.
 We believe working with hospitals, cancer centers, and clinics would be an ideal opportunity for partnership.

 - Contact the Indoor Air Unit, 651-201-4601 or email@example.com to discuss partnering with MDH on our free radon education program.

 - Provide MDH’s free radon brochures at your medical facility.

 - Provide patients with radon test kits and information on radon, especially patients coming in for lung nodule x-rays.

 - Include a question on radon testing in your patient intake form.

-- Refer patients with more questions to the MDH Indoor Air Unit.
+- Refer patients with more questions to MDH.

 A Breath of Hope Lung Foundation works to fight lung cancer by funding innovative research, promoting outreach, and educating and supporting patients.